 (By the way, I'm sorry if this page is hard to read!
 I just like the starry background.)

 There's more of my personal radio stuff in my radio career section — including a few sound clips.
-First, though, here are links to some radio stations and other radio-related sites around the world.
+First, though, here are links to a radio station and other radio-related sites.

 |What radio station calls its listeners "swine" — and the listeners love it?
 I found KPIG when I lived in Santa Cruz, California.
 Though I have the most fun doing top 40, my heart is in free-form and public radio.
 KPIG must be one of the last commercial free-form stations in the US.
 They were also the first commercial radio station to simulcast live on the Internet — though now, because of music licensing restrictions, you have to pay to listen live.
 (If you want just a sample of "cyber-pork", there are free prerecorded streams too.)|